alexanderlebed/aiagentid.org/README.md

-Agent.id — Global Registry of AI Agents
+aiagentid.org — Global Registry of AI Agents

 A standard for identity, responsibility, and interoperability between humans and artificial agents.